 - a.
-Recreational activities provided by CCBC clubs are covered subject to the following conditions: - 1) the club and its programs are registered with CCBC; and - 2) the insurance coverage is secondary to any personal liability coverage a member has. - b.
+Recreational activities provided by CCBC clubs are covered subject to the following conditions: - 1) the club and its program are registered with CCBC; and - 2) the activities fall within what is normal and usual within cross country ski activities and programs. - b.
 This coverage includes but is not limited to: general recreational skiing, socials, fundraising and PR events, out-of-town tours if sponsored and run by the club, club house daily use and trail preparation.